 A Race Director who controls all racing and is responsible for the smooth running of the meeting.
 Specifically the Race Director controls, in conjunction with the committee, the maintenance of the circuit, safety, marshal positioning, manning and substitution and start procedures and delivers the Driver's Briefing.

-A Scrutineer who may inspect cars at random throughout the meeting.
+A Scrutineer who will inspect cars throughout the meeting.